MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 = 0.0.20 =
 * Rework of the image update function (endpoint of POST-Request /update/): The function updates the image FILE only and the filename if provided in POST request.
+*   Content, description, alt-text, parent ASO are no kept and not overwritten.
+*   Change the modified date, only and not the published date on changes.
+*   Set the slug and permalink according to title, if the title is changed.
 *   If the title of the old image was different from the filename than title will be kept.
 All other meta-data remains unchanged including post-parent.
 * Minimum required PHP version is 7.3 now as now tests with 7.2 were done.

 == Upgrade Notice ==

-Upgrade if you want to use webp images in WP and upload it via the REST-API.
-And upgrade if you want to have the posts using that images updated as well.
+Upgrade to 0.0.20 is highly recommended to get rid of the inconsistent update functions.

 == Credits ==